prinshu756/prinshu756/README.md

-- 👋 Hi, I’m @prinshu756
+-  Hi, I’m @prinshu756
-- 👀 I’m interested in Game and Web development
-- 🌱 I’m currently learning full stack Web development
-- 💞️ I’m looking to collaborate on a game project
+-  I am currently engaged in Machine Learning
-- 📫 How to reach me linkedin-Prinshu Dewangan
+-  How to reach me linkedin-Prinshu Dewangan
-- 😄 Pronouns: he/him/pisu
+-  Pronouns: he/him/pisu
-- ⚡ Fun fact: unreal>unity
+-  Fun fact: unreal>unity

 <!---
 prinshu756/prinshu756 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.